efranzin/SuperradianceKZ/README.md

 ## Data manipulation and plots

 The Jupyter notebook [`Plots.ipynb`](Plots.ipynb) provides several plots in addition to those shown in the paper.
 It contains plots for the superradiant modes only, for selected values of the black-hole parameters, but it can be easily modified to visualize other modes and/or  other parameter values.
+_Note._ The notebook is rendered better on [nbviewer.jupyter.org](https://nbviewer.jupyter.org/github/efranzin/SuperradianceKZ/blob/main/Plots.ipynb).

 ## Notes